Clothing in India: Sari and wrapped garments

 Mekhela Sador (Assamese: মেখেলা চাদৰ) is the traditional Assamese dress worn by women.
 It is worn by women of all ages.

-There are three main pieces of cloth that are draped around the body.
+Three main pieces of cloth are draped around the body.

-The bottom portion, draped from the waist downwards is called the Mekhela (Assamese: মেখেলা).
+The bottom portion, draped from the waist downwards, is called the Mekhela (Assamese: মেখেলা).
 It is in the form of a sarong—a very wide cylinder of cloth—that is folded into pleats to fit around the waist and tucked in.
 The folds are to the right, as opposed to the pleats in the Nivi style of the saree, which are folded to the left.
 Strings are never used to tie the mekhela around the waist, though an underskirt with a string is often used.

 The top portion of the three-piece dress, called the Sador (Assamese: চাদৰ), is a long length of cloth that has one end tucked into the upper portion of the Mekhela and the rest draped over and around the rest of the body.
 The Sador is tucked in triangular folds.
 A fitted blouse is worn to cover the breasts.

 The third piece is called a Riha, which is worn under the Sador.
 It is narrow in width.
-This traditional dress of the Assamese women is very famous for their exclusive patterns on the body and the border.
-Women wear them during important religious and ceremonious occasions of marriage.
+This traditional dress of the Assamese women is very famous for its exclusive patterns on the body and the border.
+Women wear them during important religious and ceremonial occasions of marriage.
 Riha is worn exactly like a Sador and is used as Orni.